beckym223/manual_work/E6_long_edited.md

 ### ---Economics-1999-0-03.txt---
-6000- Genome Project PCs
-Man on Moon \ /  \ Man on MoonNuclear Energy High-Speed Computers \ Discovery of DNA
-5000- War on Malaria Penicillin
-Invention of Airplane
-4000- Discovery of New World Invention of Automobile Population 01 Black Plague~
-(millions) 0 Peak of Rome
-3000- 0A Peak of Greece:
-'V~~~~ & 10 ~~~~~~Invention of Telephone
-\$w '/ Germ T eory
-6% Os 1ttttt>,% s ' ', .
-BeginningofRailroads
-1000- Invention of WattEngine
-4; e$;tNtttH ' ~~~~~~~Beginning of Industrial Revolution
-%V. ~~~~~Beginning ofRalod
-YIL..YY Y _ 82nd Agricultural Revolution
-0 --7 t 1. ...r TT T -- - - - _
--9000 -6000 -4000 -2000 0 2000
--5000 -3000 -1000 1000
-Time (years)
-FIGURE 1.
-THE GROWTH OF THE WORLD POPULATION AND SOME MAJOR EVENTS IN THE HISTORY OF TECHNOLOGY
-Notes: There is usually a lag between the invention of a process or a machine and its general application to production.
-"Beginning" means the earliest stage of this diffusion process.
-Sources: Carl W. Bishop, 1936; T. K. Derry and T. I. William, 1960; Graham Clark, 1961; B. H. Slicher von Bath,  1963; Stuart Piggott, 1965; Glenn T. Trewartha, 1969; William McNeill, 1971; Jacob Bronowski, 1973; Carlo M.  Cipolla, 1974; B. M. Fagan, 1977.
-See also E. A. Wrigley, 1987; Robert C. Allen, 1992, 1994.
 I. Some Implications of Technophysio Evolution
 The rapid acceleration in technological change is apparent in the decline in mortality